emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Authentication

-Authentication is an important part of most applications, and enabling authentication can effectively prevent illegal client connections.
+Authentication is an important part of most applications, and enabling authentication can effectively prevent malicious client connections.
 Pub/Sub ACLs can control the permissions for Pub/Sub operations of the client.

 - [Authentication Introduction](../advanced/auth.md): select built-in plugin, external database, JWT or HTTP service as the authentication data source to verify whether the client connection is legal.
 - [Pub/Sub ACL](../advanced/acl.md): Select built-in plugin, external database, or HTTP service as the ACL data source to verify the client's Pub/Sub permissions.

 ### Rule Engine

 The built-in rule engine based on SQL can extract, filter, enrich, and convert IoT data between devices and business systems in real-time, and forward IoT data to Webhooks and other MQTT Brokers without coding.
-For the enterprise version, it can also be integrated with Kafka, various SQL / NoSQL / time-series databases and enterprise systems, such as SAP.
+For the enterprise version, it can also be integrated with Kafka, various SQL / NoSQL / time-series databases, and enterprise systems such as SAP.

 - [Rule Engine](../rule/rule-engine.md): The concept and basic usage of rule engine.
 - [Create Rule](../rule/rule-create.md): How to create a rule.